korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 1. Driver → hasDrivingHistory → DrivingHistory

-      i)Axiom 3: Global Domain
+      i) Axiom 3: Global Domain

           * Manchester Syntax:
              hasDrivingHistory some owl:Thing SubClassOf Driver
           * Natural Language Description:
              If something has a driving history, it must be a driver.

-Axiom 5: Global Range
+      ii) Axiom 5: Global Range

-Manchester Syntax:
+        * Manchester Syntax:
              Driver SubClassOf hasDrivingHistory only DrivingHistory

-Natural Language Description:
+        * Natural Language Description:
-The range of the relationship hasDrivingHistory must be DrivingHistory.
-•	Axiom 7: Existential
+             The range of the relationship hasDrivingHistory must be DrivingHistory. iii) Axiom 7: Existential

-Manchester Syntax:
+       * Manchester Syntax:
-Driver SubClassOf hasDrivingHistory some DrivingHistory Natural Language Description:
+             Driver SubClassOf hasDrivingHistory some DrivingHistory
+       * Natural Language Description:
              Every driver must have a driving history.

 2. Driver → hasImpairments → Impairments

-•	Axiom 3: Global Domain
+      i) Axiom 3: Global Domain

-Manchester Syntax:
+       * Manchester Syntax:
-hasImpairments some owl:Thing SubClassOf Driver Natural Language Description:
+              hasImpairments some owl:Thing SubClassOf Driver
+       * Natural Language Description:
-If something has impairments, it must be a driver.
-•	Axiom 5: Global Range
+              If something has impairments, it must be a driver. ii) Axiom 5: Global Range

-Manchester Syntax:
+       * Manchester Syntax:
-Driver SubClassOf hasImpairments only Impairments Natural Language Description:
+              Driver SubClassOf hasImpairments only Impairments
+       * Natural Language Description:
-The range of the relationship hasImpairments must be Impairments.
-•	Axiom 7: Existential
+              The range of the relationship hasImpairments must be Impairments. iii) Axiom 7: Existential

-Manchester Syntax:
+       * Manchester Syntax:
-Driver SubClassOf hasImpairments some Impairments Natural Language Description:
+              Driver SubClassOf hasImpairments some Impairments
+       * Natural Language Description:
               A driver may have impairments.

 3. DrivingHistory → hasTrafficViolation → TrafficViolation

-•	Axiom 3: Global Domain
+      i) Axiom 3: Global Domain

-Manchester Syntax:
+       * Manchester Syntax:
-hasTrafficViolation some owl:Thing SubClassOf DrivingHistory Natural Language Description:
+              hasTrafficViolation some owl:Thing SubClassOf DrivingHistory
+       * Natural Language Description:
-If something has traffic violations, it must belong to a driving history.
-•	Axiom 5: Global Range
+              If something has traffic violations, it must belong to a driving history. ii)	Axiom 5: Global Range

-Manchester Syntax:
+       * Manchester Syntax:
-DrivingHistory SubClassOf hasTrafficViolation only TrafficViolation Natural Language Description:
+              DrivingHistory SubClassOf hasTrafficViolation only TrafficViolation
+       * Natural Language Description:
-The range of the relationship hasTrafficViolation must be TrafficViolation.
-•	Axiom 7: Existential
+              The range of the relationship hasTrafficViolation must be TrafficViolation. iii) Axiom 7: Existential

-Manchester Syntax:
+       * Manchester Syntax:
-DrivingHistory SubClassOf hasTrafficViolation some TrafficViolation Natural Language Description:
+              DrivingHistory SubClassOf hasTrafficViolation some TrafficViolation
+       * Natural Language Description:
               A driving history may include at least one traffic violation.

 4. DrivingHistory → hasDrivingExperience → DrivingExperience

-•	Axiom 3: Global Domain
+      i) Axiom 3: Global Domain

-Manchester Syntax:
+       * Manchester Syntax:
-hasDrivingExperience some owl:Thing SubClassOf DrivingHistory Natural Language Description:
+              hasDrivingExperience some owl:Thing SubClassOf DrivingHistory
+       * Natural Language Description:
-If something has driving experience, it must belong to a driving history.
-•	Axiom 5: Global Range
+              If something has driving experience, it must belong to a driving history. ii) Axiom 5: Global Range

-Manchester Syntax:
+       * Manchester Syntax:
-DrivingHistory SubClassOf hasDrivingExperience only DrivingExperience Natural Language Description:
+              DrivingHistory SubClassOf hasDrivingExperience only DrivingExperience
+       * Natural Language Description:
-The range of the relationship hasDrivingExperience must be DrivingExperience.
-•	Axiom 7: Existential
+              The range of the relationship hasDrivingExperience must be DrivingExperience. iii) Axiom 7: Existential

-Manchester Syntax:
+       * Manchester Syntax:
-DrivingHistory SubClassOf hasDrivingExperience some DrivingExperience Natural Language Description:
+              DrivingHistory SubClassOf hasDrivingExperience some DrivingExperience
+       * Natural Language Description:
               A driving history must include at least one driving experience.

-5. TrafficViolation → licenseSuspension → xsd
+6. TrafficViolation → licenseSuspension → xsd
 •	Axiom 7: Existential
 Manchester Syntax:
 TrafficViolation SubClassOf licenseSuspension some xsd:string